kedro-org/kedro-viz/STYLE_GUIDE.md

 ## Browser and device support

 We aim to support recent versions of major modern browsers - i.e. Chome, Firefox, Edge, Safari, and Opera, on both MacOS and Windows.
 Keeping progressive enhancement in mind, we aim for decent mobile support where possible, i.e. nothing should be broken on mobile, but it's okay for mobile/older browsers to have a slightly degraded experience.

-## Kedro UI

-Kedro-Viz uses [Kedro-UI](https://quantumblacklabs.github.io/kedro-ui/), our UI component library, for generic/reusable interface components like buttons, modals, dropdowns, etc.
-Kedro-UI is a legacy repo and will no longer be maintained.
-Hence, we recommend not using Kedro-UI for newer components.

 ## Accessibility